routraysanchita-pk/si2026-analog-notebook-sanchita/lab.md

 Voltage Divider Netlist/Circuit Was Simulated Successfully

 '''spice
-* Thismis netlist/circuit of a simple voltage divider
+* This is netlist/circuit of a simple voltage divider

 R1 vin vout 1K
 R2 vout 0 1K